jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 ## Introduction
 Abstraction has proved to be one of the most influencial and ubiquitous themes in computer science.
-It is unsurprising that one of its most notable triumph has been its significance in the design of programming languages: the most sucessful will provide various techniques for abstraction at the software level such as higher-order functions, objects etc.
+It is unsurprising that one of its most notable triumphs has been its significance in the design of programming languages.
+The most successful will provide various techniques for abstraction at the software level such as higher-order functions, objects etc.